-In addition to soft proofing, ON1 Photo RAW 2023 offers a few other previewing options in the Edit module, which can be found in the previewing section at the bottom of the Photo RAW window.
-With these options, you can options for adjusting the preview magnification, turning compare (before/after) view on or off, viewing the current mask, turning soft proofing on or off, and for viewing the original photo, with all edits removed.

-compare the before and after views of a photo-in either split-screen or full-screen views-see the current mask, and turn soft proofing on or off.
+In addition to soft proofing, ON1 Photo RAW 2024 offers a few other previewing options in the Edit module, which can be found in the previewing section at the bottom of the Photo RAW window.
+With these options, you can compare the before and after views of a photo-in either split-screen or full-screen views-and see the current mask overlay.